winglang/wing/README.md

 ---

-### 1.10 Formatting
+### 1.10 Recommended Formatting

 Wing recommends the following formatting and naming conventions:

-- Each statement must end with a semicolon
-- Interface names start with capital letter "I"
+- Interface names should start with capital letter "I"
-- Class, struct, interface, and resource names must be TitleCased
+- Class, struct, interface, and resource names should be TitleCased
-- Every other declaration name must be snake_cased unless otherwise specified
 - Members of classes, interfaces, and resources cannot share the same TitleCased representation as the declaring expression itself.
 - Parentheses are optional in expressions.
 Any wing expression can be surrounded